-Terminology: See Rule 1.00 for definitions of "knowingly," "person," and "represents."
+Terminology: See Rule 1.00 for the definitions of "knowingly," "person," and "represents."

 Rule 4.02.
-Communication wWith One Represented by Counsel
+Communication With One Represented by Counsel

-- (a) In representing a client, a lawyer shall not communicate or cause or encourage another to communicate about the subject of the representation with a person, organization, or entity of government entity the lawyer knows to be represented by another lawyer regarding that subject, unless the lawyer has the consent of the other lawyer or is authorized by law to do so. - (b) In representing a client_a a lawyer shall not communicate or cause another to communicate about the subject of representation with a person or organization a lawyer knows to be employed or retained for the purpose of conferring with or advising another lawyer about the subject of the representation, unless the lawyer has the consent of the other lawyer or is authorized by law to do so. - (c) For the purpose of this rRule, "organization" or entity of government" includes: (1) those "government entity" means a persons presently having a who: - (1) has managerial responsibility within an organization or entity of government entity that relates to the subject of the representation; or - (2) those persons presently is employed by such organization or government entity and whose act or omission in connection with the subject of representation may make the organization or entity of government entity vicariously liable for such act or omission. - (d) When a person, organization, or entity of government entity that is represented by a lawyer in a matter seeks advice regarding that matter from another lawyer, the second lawyer is not prohibited by paragraph (a) from giving such advice without notifying or seeking consent of the first lawyer.
+- (a) In representing a client, a lawyer shall not communicate or cause or encourage another to communicate about the subject of the representation with a person, organization, or government entity the lawyer knows to be represented by another lawyer regarding that subject, unless the lawyer has the consent of the other lawyer or is authorized by law to do so. - (b) In representing a client, a lawyer shall not communicate or cause another to communicate about the subject of representation with a person or organization a lawyer knows to be employed or retained for the purpose of conferring with or advising another lawyer about the subject of the representation, unless the lawyer has the consent of the other lawyer or is authorized by law to do so.

+- (c) For the purpose of this Rule, "organization" or "government entity" means a person who: - (1) has managerial responsibility within an organization or government entity that relates to the subject of the representation; or - (2) is employed by such organization or government entity and whose act or omission in connection with the subject of representation may make the organization or government entity vicariously liable for such act or omission. - (d) When a person, organization, or government entity that is represented by a lawyer in a matter seeks advice regarding that matter from another lawyer, the second lawyer is not prohibited by (a) from giving such advice without notifying or seeking consent of the first lawyer.

-Terminology: See Rule 1.00 for definitions of "knows," "person," and "represents."
+Terminology: See Rule 1.00 for the definitions of "knows," "person," and "represents."